To organize the world’s information and make it universally accessible and useful.

 To empower every person and every organization on the planet to achieve more.

 Can you guess the famous companies based on the openings of their mission statements?
-Mission statements like these (Google, Facebook, Microsoft, respectively) sum up the company’s objectives, strategy, and values.
+Mission statements like these (Google, Facebook, and Microsoft, respectively) sum up each company’s objectives, strategy, and values.

 Mission statements are an incredibly important navigational tool when you are thinking about the future of your company.

 By identifying the purpose of your work, you can better understand the goals your company should be committed to accomplishing.
-Once those goals are set, you and your team can develop a sound strategy.
+Once those goals are set, you and your team can develop a sound strategy to achieve them.
 By having this strong foundation, you can build your organization from the ground up and ensure its stability through the challenges ahead.

 The mission statement shouldn’t just be your beginning.
 It should stay with you through every decision you make as you work toward your goals.

 The simplicity of the mission statement requires you to isolate only the most important part of your company’s purpose.
 By developing a mission statement, you must evaluate every option and decide what will best suit your company and its future.
 By talking through your decision process with the mission statement, you can help your team work through problems and ideas.